 Foreigners who arrive in China for work or travel quickly realize that many of their beloved websites and social media apps are blocked and inaccessible within the country.

-Some notable blocked websites include: Google, Youtube, Facebook, Snapchat, Twitter, Instagram, most Western news sites, and many others.
+Some notable blocked websites and apps include: Google, Youtube, Facebook, Snapchat, Twitter, Instagram, most Western news sites, Wikipedia, and many others.
 This country-wide internet censorship is often colloquially referred to as the “Great Firewall of China”.

 The vast majority of foreigners in China use a VPN (or virtual private network) app to bypass the Firewall and connect to blocked websites and apps.
 A VPN basically works as an (encrypted) internet traffic intermediary between a user and the blocked website they wish to access.